plantbreeding/BrAPI-Manuscript2/manuscript.md

 <!-- Peter S: Stub paragraph to stimulate the writing process.
 Please edit, rewrite, or delete as needed. -->
 Agrosystem Integration of germplasm collections in context of data trustee models among private economy and public research, integration of ex-situ genebanks (EU H2020 projects AGENT, INCREASING), integrated agrosystems and plant research infrastructure

+#### MIAPPE ISA to BrAPI service

+Phenotyping is crucial in the breeding process as it enables the identification of desirable traits, selection of breeding lines, and evaluation of breeding success.
+In the plant community, MIAPPE (Minimal Information About a Plant Phenotyping Experiment) [@doi:10.1111/nph.16544] is the established standard for phenotyping experiments and is commonly serialized as ISA Tab [@doi:10.1038/ng.1054].
+Although ISA Tab is easy to read for non-technical experts due to its file-based approach, it lacks programmatic access, particularly for web applications.
+BrAPI, which is aligned with MIAPPE, can help solve this problem.
+MIRA is a tool that enables the automatic deployment of a BrAPI server on a MIAPPE-compliant dataset in ISA Tab format.
+It can be deployed from a Docker image with the dataset mounted.
+By utilizing the mapping between MIAPPE, ISA, and BrAPI, there is no need for parsing or manual mapping of datasets that are already compliant with (meta-)data standards.
+By gaining programmatic access through BrAPI to these datasets, it facilitates the integration of phenotyping datasets into web applications.

 #### MIAPPE "BrAPI to ISA" service